NORTH SULAWESI INFORMATION PAGES

 Gorontalo

 Visitors to Gorontalo no longer have to travel overland.
 Regular flights now connect Gorontalo with the outside world.
 Daily flights are available from Jakarta via Makassar (Ujung Pandang) to Gorontalo with Lion Air and Sriwijaya Airlines.
+In Febraury 2011 Garuda Indonesia opened daily flights to Gorontalo from Jakarta, Denpasar (Bali), Surabaya and Makassar (Ujung Padang).
+This is good news for those who need to fly on an airline approved by the European Union.
 Many international flights arrive in Jakarta.

 If you prefer to travel overland, private transport can be arranged in Manado with a driving time of about 9 hours.
 Alternatively, you could go by bus; Manado to Gorontalo takes about 10 hours; Fajar Indah is a recommended company.
 Roads are mostly in good condition, with a few small dirt and rock sections under repair.
 Your schedule shouldn't be too tight.
 Sometimes buses are delayed because of flat tires or engine troubles.
 Better spend at least one night in Gorontalo before moving on by bus or boat.
 The city is quite pretty, clean and very friendly with beautiful old colonial buildings.